 It's important to control your bunnies natural destructive urges especially when it comes to chewing your baseboards which can lead to costly and unsightly damage.
 The way to do this is to learn how to set gentle boundaries so you can usher them away from something you don't want them doing and provide lots of toys so you can direct them towards acceptable alternatives.

 In this guide we show you how to say No! without causing stress using some simple and kind discipline.

 How to say No! without causing stress

-We also have lots of great suggestion how to enrich you bunny environment to keep them busy and away from your base boards.
+We also have lots of great suggestions on the subject of how to enrich your bunny environment to keep them busy and away from your baseboards.

-If your bunnies chewing is causing you stress read on and learn how to make a few changes that should make living with your bunny a lot easier.
+If your bunnies chewing is causing you stress, learn how to make a few changes that should make living with your bunny a lot easier.